arnosolo/learn-ios-development/docs/article-3-build-ios-app-with-xcode-cloud.md

 ### Increase version

 We will use a js script to automatically increase version.
-Since `Xcode Cloud` will run `ci_scripts/ci_post_clone.sh` script build, we should place our custom script there.
+Since `Xcode Cloud` will run `ci_scripts/ci_post_clone.sh` script before building, we should place our custom script there.
 > You can find more about Xcode Cloud custom build scripts here -> [Writing custom build scripts | Apple](https://developer.apple.com/documentation/xcode/writing-custom-build-scripts)

 ::: code-group